ibm-cloud-docs/cloud-infrastructure/hyper-v-to-IBM-Cloud-VPC-VSI.md

 {: #rackware-rmm-v2v-vpc-migration}
 {: step}

 You can migrate the devices one-by-one or opt to perform multiple simultaneous migrations.
-If you are running multiple simultaneous migrations, download the CSV template from the RMM server and fill in the appropriate fields.
+If you are running multiple simultaneous migrations, download the CSV template from the RMM server and complete the appropriate fields.

 1. Login into the RMM server.